Zinc is a mineral that's important to the body in many ways. Zinc keeps the immune system strong, helps heal wounds, and supports normal growth.

 19 years and up

 To avoid irritating the stomach, take zinc with food.
-For the common cold, zinc lozenges are typically taken every one to two hours within 48 hours of the start of symptoms.
-Then, take the zinc lozenges every one to two hours while awake until the symptoms go away.
+For the common cold, zinc lozenges are typically taken every 2 to 3 hours within 48 hours of the start of symptoms.
+Then, take the zinc lozenges every 2 to 3 hours while awake until the symptoms go away.
 There are zinc supplements in pill and liquid form.

 Can you get zinc naturally from foods?